Skip to main content

 How do I become a Analytics Engineer?

-Build the skills employers actually ask for — currently Stakeholder Mgmt, Scala and SQL lead analytics engineer listings, prove them with portfolio projects, then tailor your resume to live listing language.
-Most analytics engineer openings are at the senior level, so target that band first.
+Build the skills employers actually ask for — currently SQL, Data Modeling and Stakeholder Mgmt lead analytics engineer listings, prove them with portfolio projects, then tailor your resume to live listing language.
+Most analytics engineer openings are at the mid level, so target that band first.

 What skills do you need to be a Analytics Engineer?

-Across 100 active analytics engineer listings, the most-requested skills are Stakeholder Mgmt, Scala, SQL, dbt, Excel.
-Stakeholder Mgmt appears in 24% of postings.
+Across 228 active analytics engineer listings, the most-requested skills are SQL, Data Modeling, Stakeholder Mgmt, dbt, Snowflake.
+SQL appears in 14% of postings.

 How much does a Analytics Engineer earn?